-Maria Perkins, Vice President, Growth Technologies & Proposals at Optum, led a panel on “Using Data to Drive Optimal Sales of Health Services”.
+Maria Perkins, Vice President, Growth Technologies & Proposals at Optum, led a panel on “Using Data to Drive Optimal Sales of Health Services."
 She and her team at Optum discussed how they had an extremely rigid and expensive legacy MDM and didn’t have a true Account 360 view of their complex and diverse B2B customers.
 To realize the benefits of cloud computing in the MDM space, Optum chose to partner with Reltio rather than going with a legacy MDM vendor.
-Reltio Cloud helped Optum understand the needs of diverse accounts, offer customized products & services, integrate unlimited number of data sources, and do white space analysis.
-Their sales operations team also expressed enthusiasm to leverage Reltio Product 360 to have a single view of their complex product line that resulted from a series of acquisitions and diverse product offerings for providers, payers, prescribers, patients, and so on.
+Reltio Cloud helped Optum understand the needs of diverse accounts, offer customized products and services, integrate unlimited number of data sources and do white space analysis.
+Their sales operations team also expressed enthusiasm over leveraging Reltio Product 360 for a single view of their complex product line that resulted from a series of acquisitions and diverse product offerings for providers, payers, prescribers, patients and so on.

-Eric Letts, VP Master Data Management at HighPoint Solutions, talked about the democratization of MDM in Life Sciences (across different departments and systems e.g. CRM, sales order management, contracts and pricing, and R&D) and how Reltio Cloud played an important role in breaking down these system silos.
-He further discussed how Reltio cloud capabilities such as solid starting party model (not starting from scratch), quick configuration and prototyping, and friendly user interface enabled many of their biopharma clients to build out new commercialization capabilities in far less time as compared to traditional MDM solutions that might take several months or even years sometime.
+Eric Letts, VP Master Data Management at HighPoint Solutions, talked about the democratization of MDM in life sciences (across different departments and systems e.g. CRM, sales order management, contracts and pricing and R&D) and how Reltio Cloud played an important role in breaking down these system silos.
+He further discussed how Reltio Cloud's capabilities, such as solid starting party model (not starting from scratch), quick configuration and prototyping and user-friendly interface enabled many of their biopharma clients to build out new commercialization capabilities in much less time as compared with traditional MDM solutions that may take several months or even years.

-John Busalacchi, Center of Excellence Lead – Information Management at QuintilesIMS, provided valuable insights into the evolution of enterprise information management (EIM) in life-sciences industry and how it would influence the future of customer engagement in healthcare.
-He emphasized on the need for actionable insights in operational as well as analytical applications and the importance for having a current golden record of all customers at all time.
-Once a reliable data foundation is established with continuous data quality management, marketers can confidently use data-driven applications to segment customers based not only on channel and message preferences, but any attribute available.
+John Busalacchi, Center of Excellence Lead – Information Management at QuintilesIMS, provided valuable insights into the evolution of enterprise information management (EIM) in the life sciences industry and how it would influence the future of customer engagement in healthcare.
+He emphasized the need for actionable insights in operational as well as analytical applications, and the importance for having a current golden record of all customers at all times.
+Once a reliable data foundation is established with continuous data quality management, marketers can confidently use data-driven applications to segment customers, based not only on channel and message preferences, but any attribute available.

-Philippe De Smedt, Principal Architect at Kaiser Permanente, spoke about best practices & approaches to innovative data governance and how to translate challenges such as proliferation of data from multiple heterogeneous data sources and disintegrated cross-domain & unstructured data to opportunities.
+Philippe De Smedt, Principal Architect at Kaiser Permanente, spoke about best practices and approaches towards innovative data governance and how to translate challenges, such as the proliferation of data from multiple heterogeneous data sources and disintegrated cross-domain and unstructured data to opportunities.
 He ran through his work in developing the three key elements to effective data governance - business drives it, IT enables and supports it, executive management sponsors it.